 We first heard about these mosaic steps from my mother-in-law when we were planning a weekend trip to San Francisco.
-Instead of hitting all of the same, crowded, San Francisco tourist hot spots, we were looking for some different, more obscure sights to see in the city — she had been there before and highly recommended that we make time to visit the steps.
+Instead of hitting all of the same, crowded, San Francisco tourist hot spots, we were looking for some different, more obscure sights to see in the city — we wanted to find some secret San Francisco surprises — and she and highly recommended we visit the secret staircase.
+Since then, we’ve been back three times!
+In the summer it’s foggy and visibility isn’t that great, but in the winter, it’s clear and gorgeous and the view is amazing.

 Also known as The Moraga Steps, the 16th Avenue Tiled Steps consist of 163 separate mosaic tile panels that are surrounded by well-kept gardens.
 As you climb the staircase, the mosaics take you on a colorful, visual journey from sea to land to sky to space, and provide ample opportunities to take that perfect photo.